 Learn the basics, from creating and saving to editing and formatting.
 Learn how to create easy-to-understand charts.
 Learn how to manage critical business data how to get the most out of your information.

 Objectives:

 - ♣ Get started with Excel.

 - ♣ Navigate an Excel document.

 - ♣ Create a Workbook Enter text and numbers

-- ♣ Use AutoSum
+- ♣ Work with multiple Worksheets

 Getting Started - Launching Microsoft Excel